saqlaink/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/02-Mock-Exam-1.md

 7.  <details>
     <summary>A pod called <code>busy-rx100</code> has been created in the <code>production</code> namespace.
 Secure the pod by recreating it using the <code>runtimeClass</code> called <code>gvisor</code>.
 You may delete and recreate the pod.</summary>

     Simply recreate the pod using the YAML file as below.
-We onlt need to add `runtimeClassName`
+We only need to add `runtimeClassName`

     ```yaml
     apiVersion: v1